Authored by the expert who managed and guided the team behind the Chile Property Pack

 How much are property prices expected to increase in Santiago in 2026?

-As of January 2026, property prices in Santiago are expected to increase by approximately 4% over the full year, with apartments likely rising faster at around 4.5% and houses at closer to 3.5%.
+As of early 2026, our forecast is for Santiago residential property prices to increase by roughly 4% in nominal terms over the course of 2026, with apartments slightly ahead at around 4.5% and houses/townhouses around 3.5%.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Santiago.